taylortom/workshops-src/_pages/batik.md

+Introduction to Batik
+Classes start from £22.50 per person
-A brief introduction to the history and origins of this ancient and widely practiced dye resist technique then a chance to experiment with different methods before creating your own fabric.
+A brief introduction to the history and origins of this ancient and widely practiced dye resist technique.
+Experiment with different methods of decorating your cloth. then add hand embellishment before creating a unique outcome depending on the class selected.

-Guidance will be given on how to hand embellish your cloth before creating a set of unique cards or picture.

-Materials and equipment will be supplied and the class will run from 10am until 4pm.
+Materials and equipment will be supplied and classes will run according to the chosen outcome, with the aim of completing cloth and product by the end of the session.

+Sign up to our mailing list for details and regular updates about all workshops.

 ![Wisteria](http://textilesatthestablehouse.co.uk/assets/Wisteria.jpg)
 ![Batik Journal](http://textilesatthestablehouse.co.uk/assets/BatikJournal.jpg)